 Before beginning with jazz piano, there are some things you should know that many jazz pianists will use:

-Here’s a video tutorial from our lead piano teacher, Vincent, using the cords:
+- Here’s a video tutorial from our lead piano teacher, Vincent, using the chords:

 There are 5 dominant chords used in jazz.
 Basic jazz piano chords will contain a root position, a 3rd, a 5th, and a 7th (in major progressions it would be a major 3rd, major 5th, and major 7th).